SiriusBYT/Flashcord/README.md

+### NOTICE
+The Channel Emojis Discord Experiment that Flashcord semi-depends on has been recently sent to the shadow realm, a fix for this absolutely chaotic change will be found.
+Eventually.

 # 📸 This.
 This is Flashcord Beta.
 ## The world's most complex Discord Theme.
 ## It's all about the chat space.